guyalt11/topCard/README.md

-# Flashcards - an app to practice vocabulary
+# Top Card - an app to practice vocabulary